 Black Lives Matter

-We will be dropping off food for anyone who signs up for a food basket.
+We will be dropping off food for families who signed up for a food basket.
 No transportation necessary.

 while supplies last.